Why Most People Never Leave Their Comfort Zone

 Final Thoughts

 The comfort zone is not a trap in the traditional sense.
+It’s a protective system that only becomes limiting when it’s never allowed to expand.

 Because in the end, people don’t stay stuck because they consciously choose comfort every day.